Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

 Akitas are a gorgeous breed originally hailing from Japan.
 With their thick coat, sturdy stature, and loyalty, it’s no wonder people saved the breed when it was close to extinction.
 Akitas are as loyal as they come in the dog world but must be socialized well from an early age.
-They are large dogs, getting upwards of 100 pounds in many cases.
-Being a large breed dog, they are at risk for specific injuries and orthopedic conditions.
+They are large dogs and can weigh up to 100 pounds in many cases.
+As a large-breed dog, they are at risk of specific injuries and orthopedic conditions.

 Dogster_Website dividers_v1_Jan 18 2024-03